Blower Door Testing for Code Compliance: Learning Guide

 Blower door tests have become a popular tool for many states to help them meet individual energy initiatives and are required by some states in the post-construction phase to pass inspection.
 These states include:

-Several other states actively encourage blower door testing and have contemplated measures to make them mandatory for new construction homes.
+Several other states actively encourage blower door testing and have contemplated measures to make it mandatory for new construction homes.

-Regardless, a blower door test is often a very effective tool to help promote energy efficiency for new or existing homes.
+Regardless, a blower door test is often a very effective tool for promoting energy efficiency in new or existing homes.
 It should be taken by all homeowners looking to save money on their energy bills.

 What Are the Biggest Sources of Air Leakage?

-Many buildings fail or score high on their blower door test because there is a source of air leakage in their home, which is unsealed.
+Many buildings fail or score high on their blower door test because there is an unsealed source of air leakage in their home.

 Generally, the most common sources of air leakage in any home occur at or around:

-Sealing these sources of air leakage is the most surefire way to make your home more airtight and improve your blower door test to pass inspection.
+Sealing these sources of air leakage is the most surefire way to make your home more airtight and to pass your blower door test.

 Ways an Energy Consultant Can Help You Improve Your Score